kframework/c-semantics/cil-semantics/README.md

   implementation (and the rest of the I/O stuff) from the C semantics.
 It should be possible, but I don't think it'll be completely trivial.

+- Various other parts of the standard library.

 - Variable length arrays (these do appear in the torture tests).

 - Full support of floating point literals (hex and with exponents and stuff).

 - Some details regarding char (and probably string) literals.

+- See the TODOs scattered about in comments for more details.